ubuntu-mate/ubuntu-mate.org/pages/faq-roadmap.md

 collaboration tools used by the MATE Desktop team to improve team communication and simplfy the project infrastructure where possible.

-Lastly, we'll review the static site building tools using by Ubuntu MATE and MATE Desktop so that the websites can be more easily maintained.

 ## Modern display server support

 Wayland is set to become the defacto next generation display server.
 While Xorg